fmorriso/ContosoUniversityAngular/readme.md

 The starting point is the 10-part tutorial
 [Getting started with ASP.NET Core MVC and Entity Framework Core using Visual Studio](https://docs.microsoft.com/en-us/aspnet/core/data/ef-mvc/intro)

-I then created a brand new solution in which the middle tier is an ASP.Net Core Web API, which is hopefully RESTul enough to be called from an Angular 4.x front-end.
+I then used Visual Stuiod 2017 to create a brand new solution in which the middle tier is an ASP.Net Core 1.1 Web API, which is hopefully RESTul enough to be called from an Angular 4.x front-end.

+I then created a separate Angular 4.x application using the Angular-CLI tool in a different directory and copied parts of it over to the previously created Visual Studio 2017 solution.

+Key aspects of that Angular-CLI project are:
+* I specified `--routing` when I created it.
+* I specified `--style=scss` when I created it (in anticipation of using Bootstrap 4 beta)
+* When I build it, I do so with the following command to make the emitted JavaScript as small as possible and keep the emitted CSS in its own bundle:
+`ng build --progress --verbose --vendor-chunk --extract-css --prod`

 ## Special NuGet source for Telerik